-By designing your bathroom with Montessori principles in mind, you can easily create a space that fosters your child’s independence while teaching them about self-care.
+By designing your bathroom with Montessori principles in mind, you can easily create a space that fosters your child’s independence while teaching them about the basics of care of self.
 Once they learn how to do tasks like hand-washing, teeth-brushing, and going to the potty by themselves, your children will feel so proud and confident.

 Another super important learning opportunity here is the building of self-esteem.
 Encouraging this is critical for toddlers, and doing so will set them up for greater success as they grow.
 Taking proper care of their bodies through practicing good hygiene will undoubtedly make them feel good about themselves and their appearance, too!

-These are a staple in any child-friendly bathroom, so what makes them Montessori?
-Well, the principle is focussed around fostering independence of the child.
-Allowing your little ones to be at the correct height to wash their hands themselves gives them autonomy that is crucial for developing their independence.
+That’s why step stools are a staple in many child-friendly bathrooms.
+Allowing your little ones to be at the correct height to wash their hands themselves gives them the autonomy which is crucial for developing their independence.

-If possible, having one stool appropriately sized for the vanity space and one for the toilet is ideal.
+If possible, having one stool appropriately sized for the faucet and one for the toilet is ideal.
 This way, your child doesn’t need to be picked up and put onto the toilet while potty training – They can do it all by themselves!

-For toys, try to keep it simple.
-Montessori toys emphasize quality over quantity.
+For bath toys, try to keep it simple.
+Montessori toys emphasize quality over quantity, after all.
 While choice empowers children, too many choices can be overwhelming.
-Try having a tray with 2 or so items that you routinely switch out to give them the freedom of choice.
+Try having a tray with a few items that you routinely switch out to give them the freedom of choice.
 This will keep bath time fun and reduce clutter on the shelf as well!